telerik/blazor-ui/README.md

-# Telerik UI for Blazor
+# Telerik UI for Blazor Sample Projects

 This repository contains examples related to Telerik UI for Blazor that are not part of the documentation or demos.